History of Louisville, Kentucky: Civil Rights Movement

 During the Civil Rights Movement in the late 1950s and through the 1960s, Louisville was affected, as it had maintained a segregated society.
-Civil rights groups had undertaken a variety of actions to challenge that.
+Civil rights groups undertook a variety of actions to challenge that.
 In addition, black neighborhoods had declined during the economic downturn of the city.
 Urban renewal efforts undertaken for ostensible improvements had adversely affected the center of their neighborhood.

-After national civil rights legislation had passed in 1964 and 1965, energy continued among African Americans to push for social changes.
-The National Association for the Advancement of Colored People (NAACP) had for years had an office in the Parkland neighborhood, which had an African-American majority population.
+After national civil rights legislation had passed in 1964 and 1965, African Americans continued to push for social changes.
+The National Association for the Advancement of Colored People (NAACP) long maintained an office in the Parkland neighborhood, which had an African-American majority population.
 In Louisville, as in other cities, there was a political struggle between the NAACP and more militant activists associated with Black Power.
-The latter's attempt to organize people was one of the catalysts for the riot.
+The latter's attempt to organize was one of the catalysts for the riot.
 In addition, feelings were raw because Martin Luther King Jr. had been assassinated less than two months before.
 On May 27, 1968, a group of 400 mostly African-Americans gathered for a protest in Parkland.
 They opposed possible reinstatement of a white officer involved in an incident where physical conflict had occurred in the arrest of two African-American men.
 The group was organized by the Black Unity League of Kentucky, known as BULK.
 BULK had announced that activist Stokely Carmichael was to come to Louisville to speak, but he had no such plans.
 When the crowd gathered, speakers spread rumors that Carmichael's plane had been purposely delayed; protesters got angry, and a disturbance began.

-The crowd's tossing bottles and looting forced the police to retreat.
+The crowd's tossing bottles and looting forced police to retreat.
 By midnight, rioters had looted several stores in Downtown Louisville.
 Cars were overturned and some burned.
 Mayor Kenneth A. Schmied ordered the 2,178 Kentucky National Guardsmen to help disperse the crowd.
 The mayor also issued a citywide curfew.
 472 arrests were made during the riots, two African-American teenage boys were killed, and over $200,000 in property damage was done.
 The National Guard remained in place until June 4, 1968.
 Following these events, the city's demographics changed dramatically; the city became more racially segregated by neighborhoods, and more middle-class people, of both races, moved to newer housing in the suburbs.